daywiss/statesync/README.md

 ###Returns
 null

-##Destroy
+##Disconnect
-Removes all listeners from this state, isolating it from any other scoped states and letting it be garbage collected.
+Removes all listeners from this state and will stop emitting events.

 ###Parameters
 none